galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 This fork of [the v4.6.0 FE repository](https://github.com/HungryTenor/FreeEnterprise4) is intended to collect a variety of contributions from community members into one fork, providing players the options for...
 Bad Ideas.

-This page lists out, in some detail, the new/non-vanilla flags offered by the fork, arranged by flag name.
+This page lists out, in some detail, the new/non-vanilla flags offered by the fork, arranged roughly by where they are on the generator page.
 Each description will credit the flag creator/designer (possibly multiple people) and point to the main point(s) in the repository codebase where the flag is implemented.

 [TOC]

 ## Objective Flags

-### `Omode:bosscollector` {: .h6 }
+### `Omode:bosscollector[N]` {: .h6 }

 - Idea: sgrunt
 - Design/Programming: Galeswift